 For more information about snook research, go to MyFWC.com/Research, select “Saltwater” then “Saltwater Fish” and then click on “Snook.”

-The high quality Snook Release Ruler is the perfect tool for the pursuit of Snook.
+The high quality Snook Ruler is the perfect fishing accessory for those of you in the pursuit of Snook.
 Each ruler is clearly marked with the slot measurements for both Atlantic Snook and Gulf Snook.
-Also, current regulations and bag limit details are displayed in a user friendly format.
-The patented weight estimating feature provides a scale for Gulf or Atlantic Snook.
+Current regulations and bag limit details are displayed in a user friendly format.
+The patented weight estimating feature provides a scale for both Gulf and Atlantic Snook.
 The ruler is made from a durable waterproof PVC coated vinyl.
-The vinyl ruler is easily stowed and can be moved from boat to boat.
+The ruler is easily stowed and portable.
+For any questions, comments or suggestions send an e-mail to firstname.lastname@example.org